A Day in the Life of an ALT in Japan

 Work day officially begins.
 I spend my mornings drinking coffee until I’m somewhat confident that I won’t snooze on my feet while the kiddos work silently and then check the day’s class schedule in the shokuin shitsu (職員室–the staff/teacher’s room).
 At my JHS I have my own mug and labeled desk, locker, shoe cupboard, name tag, everything!
 Now I’ll never forget my name in katakana.

-I teach about 5 classes a day and in that time I see each 1st year class (there are 5 classes for each grade this year at my school) twice a week, and each 2nd and 3rd year class once a week (I am the only ALT at my school so I do all of them).
+I teach about 5 classes a day and in that time I see each 1st year class (there are 5 classes for each grade this year) twice a week, and each 2nd and 3rd year class once a week (I am the only ALT at my school so I do all of them).
 In JHS I team-teach with or aid the Japanese Teacher of English (JTE) for each 50-minute class.

 NOTE: Elementary schools are a bit different in the setup.
 Generally you are responsible for the planning, prep, and teaching of the whole 45 minute lesson.
 I will be writing a post on differences between ES and JHS in the future, but if you have any specific questions before then, please let me know.
 This is a post by my good friend and fellow Ibaraki Interac ALT on differences between the American and Japanese school systems, it’s very informative and it’s part of a series of 5!
 Check her out!

 Lunch time!
 The time we’ve all been waiting for!
 This is broken up as follows:

 12:30-12:45 The group of students from each class whose turn it is to get the food and dishes from the kitchen area go and come back to serve the food to their classmates.
 They eat in set groups in their classrooms.